 We do have contingency plans in place for major failures such as equipment failures, staffing capacity failures, utilities failures, etc. If any of these contingency plans have to be put into place, we will communicate this to our users through electronic interfaces in order to inform the user of the issue, effect on specimen turnaround time and the action plan.

-The laboratory can provide on request, more speciality based turnaround time data if required by the user.
+The UHNM Histology management team can provide on request, more speciality based turnaround time data if required by the user.

 The diagram below shows the multi-step process involved in Histopathology;

 For clinical information on a specific case or report callers should speak to a Consultant Histopathologist.
-Please phone The Royal Stoke Hospital Histology Office (x 74289) and a secretary will put you through to the correct Consultant Histopathologist.
+Please phone UHNM Histology Office on 01782 674288 or internla extension 74288 and a secretary will put you through to the correct Consultant Histopathologist.

-For inquires of a technical nature callers should contact a Biomedical Scientist or the Lead Biomedical Scientist at The Royal Stoke Hospital Histology laboratory
+For enquires of a technical nature callers should contact the UHNM Histology laboratory on 01782 674932 or internal extension 74932 Stoke Hospital Histology laboratory.

 The Royal Stoke Mortuary and County Body Store’s opening hours are 08:00 to 16:00 Monday to Friday.

 On Saturday’s and Sunday’s the mortuaries are not manned but can be accessed by non-Mortuary approved UHNM personnel for delivery of a deceased.